-This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (Tier) via the use of an Azure PowerShell script.
+This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 Currently, Azure Bastion is available in two SKUs: Basic and Standard.